vuestorefront/vue-storefront-api/README.md

 ## Executing delta indexer

-You can run the following command to execute delta indexer for a storeview:
+You can use the following command to run a delta indexer for a specific storeview:

 ```
 yarn mage2vs productsdelta --store-code=de